eed3si9n/eed3si9n.com/original/tetrix-in-scala-day0.md

 }
 </scala>

-I did glance a bit of [The scala.swing package][swing], but I took most of the above from my first Tetrix implemention. scala swing implements a bunch of setter methods (`x_=`) so we can write `x = "foo"` strait in class body.
+I did glance a bit of [The scala.swing package](http://www.scala-lang.org/sites/default/files/sids/imaier/Mon,%202009-11-02,%2008:55/scala-swing-design.pdf), but I took most of the above from my first Tetrix implemention. scala swing implements a bunch of setter methods (`x_=`) so we can write `x = "foo"` strait in class body.
 It's almost refershing to see how proudly mutable this framework is, and I think it works here since UI is one big side effect anyway.

 ### abstract UI